rubel75/fold2Bloch-VASP/README.md

   `FX:FY:FZ` -- multiplicity of the primitive cell that was used to construct a supercell.
 Note: the supercell should be constracted on the basis of the primitive cell (not conventional).

-  `-ncl` -- the WAVECAR is produced by vasp_ncl code, which implies that the wavefunctions are spinors (defauls: assumption that WAVECAR comes from vasp_std or vasp_gam)
+  `-ncl` -- optional switch that needs to be activated when the WAVECAR is produced by vasp_ncl code, which implies that the wavefunctions are spinors (defauls: assumption that WAVECAR comes from vasp_std or vasp_gam)

 ### Output
 Output is writen to `WAVECAR_*.f2b` file(s).
 There is one output file for non-spin-polarized calculation and two files for the spin-polarized or spinor (vasp_ncl) calculations.
 Below is a sample of an output file.